larahabashy/DSCI522_group_12/doc/report.md

 observation has the same number of time periods.
 [Here](https://github.com/UBC-MDS/DSCI522_group_12/blob/main/src/project_eda.md)
-is a more detailed exploratory analysis that explained how we transform and use each feature.There exists class imbalance in the data set, and one pattern we found is that people with higher credit card limit are more likely to default their payment.
+is a more detailed exploratory analysis that explained how we transform and use each feature.
+There exists class imbalance in the data set, and one pattern we found is that people with higher credit card limit are more likely to default their payment.